vpavlenko/rawl/README.md

 Try `yarn install` and `yarn start`.
 If it doesn't work, try reading https://github.com/mmontag/chip-player-js/.
 Don't compile wasm, I pre-compiled it and added it to the repo.
 .

+# 12 Colors

+Music theory is way more visible once notes are colored in 12 colors starting from the tonic.
+There will be two main forms of this approach:
+- 12-colored piano roll
+- 12-colored noteheads in standard music notation